dmcghan/intro-to-javascript/0-lab-intro-and-setup/content.md

 ## **Part 5**: Navigate to Module 1

 1. [Click here](?module=javascript-basics) to navigate to Module 1.
-Alternatively, you can click the navigation menu icon in the upper-left corner of the browser window to see a list of modules in the lab.
+Alternatively, you can click the navigation menu icon in the upper-right corner of the browser window to see a list of modules in the lab.

     ![](images/lab-intro.png)